 The holidays are difficult for a lot of people.
 It could be that your holidays involve family conflicts, financial pressures, or are associated with bad memories.

-And even if you generally enjoy the holidays, they can be stressful because you’re extra busy, not following your normal routine, and get overtired.
+And even if you generally enjoy the holidays, they can be stressful because you’re extra busy, not following your normal routine, and feel tired and overwhelmed.

 How to Manage difficult feelings during the holidays